traefik/mixtus/readme.md

 Lasius Mixtus is a cross-ci tool (GitHub Actions, SemaphoreCI 1 and 2, TravisCI, ...) uses to aggregate documentation from different projects into one repository.

-This is not really a tool to publish, because he creates a PR with documentation changes, he is not able to push directly into a repository.
+He is useful when you try to build an aggregated documentation from different sources.

+He creates PRs instead of commits to avoid conflicts and be able to validate the whole documentation before the merge.

 ```yml
 Lasius Mixtus